nickfu98/Hospital-appointments-dashbaord-project/README.md

   - How do no-shows trend over time?
     - The average no-show rate for the year is 26%.
 January (40%), October (36%), and June (33%) have the highest no-show rates while March (16%), December (17%), April (20%), and August (20%) have the lowest.
-January's high no-show rate could be a result of the holidays and new year scheduling conflicts.
+January's high no-show rate may be attributed to holiday season disruptions and scheduling conflicts.
   - Which hospital branches are generating the most revenue and from which treatments?

 <img width="1291" height="744" alt="January_highest_no_show_month" src="https://github.com/user-attachments/assets/bf72ebdf-fc53-4eb3-9576-763d0352919b" />